 Focus on the things that you can do.

-Possibly one of the most stressful things about this pandemic is that we are being asked to stay home and do nothing.
-For those who are used to be constantly on the go, this can be frustrating and a source of great anxiety.
-Without something they can do, many are left feeling helpless.
+Possibly one of the most stressful things about this pandemic is that everyone is being asked to stay home and do nothing.
+For those who used to be constantly on the go, this can be frustrating and a source of great anxiety.
+Without something to do, many are left feeling helpless.
 Try to remember there are things that you can do.
-Staying home as much as possible is the greatest action we can take to protect ourselves against the virus.
+Staying home as much as possible is the greatest action you can take to protect yourself (and others) against the virus.
 You can make sure you and your family are washing your hands frequently and thoroughly, at least 20 seconds each time.